 The car insurance deductible is the amount you pay before your insurer covers the rest.
 What happens if your car insurance deductible is too expensive?
 How can you avoid paying your car insurance deductible?

-Today, we’re explaining everything you need to know about car insurance deductibles and how they work, including options if you are unable to pay your deductible.
+Today, we’re explaining everything you need to know about car insurance deductibles and how they work, including options if you cannot pay your deductible.

 How Do Car Insurance Deductibles Work?

 You’re involved in a car accident.
 You file a claim with your insurance company to cover the damage to your vehicle.
-When you file a car insurance claim, you need to pay a deductible before your insurance company covers the remaining costs.
+When you file a car insurance claim, you must pay a deductible before your insurance company covers the remaining costs.

 Let’s say your vehicle has $5,000 worth of damage and you have a $1,000 deductible.
 Your insurance company will send you a check for $4,000 to cover the damage to your vehicle minus the deductible.

 In other words, you don’t technically “pay” your deductible: with most claims, the deductible amount is subtracted from your payout.

 Which Types of Car Insurance Coverage Have Deductibles?

 The most common coverages with deductibles include comprehensive and collision coverage.